Celebrating National Women’s History Month

 As the female employees’ “personnel director” during the first few months, Kitty Andersen made life in the factory more pleasant for everyone and very comfortable for the new female employees through initiatives such as overhead music, a new heating system and hot lunches.

 Kitty was a major influence in the corporation, serving on the Board of Directors for a half-century.
-A philanthropist and community organizer, she devoted much of her time to civic causes such as blood drives, the Boy and Girl Scouts, senior citizen events, and the public library.
+A philanthropist and community organizer, she devoted much of her time to civic causes such as blood drives, the Boy Scouts and Girl Scouts, senior citizen events, and the Bayport Public Library.

 Mary “Betty” Andersen Hulings

-Another strong influence on the Andersen Board of Directors was Betty Andersen Hulings, who held a deep, abiding interest in the company and served an astounding 60 years on the board, frequently representing Andersen at trade shows, social and networking functions, and other events.
+Another strong influence on the Andersen Board of Directors was Betty Andersen Hulings, who served an astounding 60 years on the board.

 As the daughter of Hans Andersen’s grandson Hugh and Hugh’s wife Jane Krause Andersen, herself a member of the Andersen board, Sarah Andersen grew up immersed in the company culture.

-In January 1983, Sarah joined the board and began working to cultivate it as an actual governing body.
+In January 1983, Sarah joined the board and began working to transform it into an actual governing body.
 Because of her dedication and work, the board began to focus on long-term planning and succession for the company’s continued success.
-For nearly four decades, Sarah worked passionately alongside board members and company leaders to carry on her family’s legacy and transform the company’s governance structure.

 “Our products make people’s homes and lives better,” Sarah says.
 “It’s important to me that our business accomplishes something positive and is socially responsible.”